TradeIdeasPhilip/deno-client-server-typescript-template/README.md

  - Use a single IDE to edit all three types of modules.
  - Intellisense in the editor should use the correct tsconfig file for each directory.
 ## `.js` is the new `.ts`
-I found a solution to the file extension problem.
+A surprisingly tricky issue is what file extension to use when importing from a TypeScript file.
 ### New Rules
  - All Deno TypeScript files always use the `.ts` file extension in their import statements.
  - All web facing or shared TypeScript files always use the `.js` file extension in their import statements.